-If you or a loved one exhibits these or other signs, it is time to contact our drug and alcohol detox center programs in GA or another facility like it closer to home.
+If you or a loved one exhibits these or other signs of meth addiction, it is time to contact our drug and alcohol detox center programs in GA.

-In aggregate numbers, meth addiction is not the country’s largest substance abuse problem.
-The National Survey on Drug Use and Health estimates that about 2 million people annually used meth in some form in 2018.
-This is less than 1 percent of the adult population in the United States.
+In aggregate numbers, meth addiction is not the country’s most significant substance abuse problem.
+The National Survey on Drug Use and Health estimates that about two million people annually used meth in some form in 2018, which is less than one percent of the adult population in the United States.

-About half of that figure, or about 1 million people, were classified as having a meth-use disorder or addiction.
-A use-disorder is diagnosed when someone using a drug exhibits ongoing and severe problems with work, school, family, and health.
+About half of that figure, or about one million people, were classified as having a meth use disorder or addiction.
+A substance use disorder is diagnosed when someone using a drug exhibits ongoing and severe problems with work, school, family, and health.

 Though the aggregate number of users may be relatively low, meth has an outsized impact on various parts of the country, according to NIDA.
-The drug is more widely available in the West and Midwest.
-And a strong majority of law enforcement in those areas classify meth as their No. 1 drug problem.
+The drug is more widely available in the West and Midwest, and the majority of law enforcement in those areas classify meth as their number one drug problem.